adamtilson/ense271/lab-1/lab-doc.md

 ![Center Stage Zoom](res/8-center-stage-zoom.png "Center Stage Zoom")

-1. As the vertical "swim lanes" tend to correspond to different people or roles, it may make sense to assign personas to these tasks.
+1. As the vertical lanes tend to correspond to different people or roles, it may make sense to assign personas to these tasks.
-2. Time estimates for our larger stories are derived from the sum of the time estimates of the smaller tasks.
+2. Time estimates for our larger stories are derived from the sum of the time estimates of the smaller tasks below them.
 3. We can create releases and assign cards into each.
 Some feedback is given for the release, including how many cards and hours remain, and how many cards are not yet estimated.
 4. We can set the status of a given card, from the options of `TODO`, `READY`, `DOING` and `DONE`.
 5. We can set a time estimate for each task, which is used for computing the total time for a given lane, as well as the time remaining for a given release.